thamar-solorio/acl-pub/howto-aclpub-2017.md

 ### Overview

+This guide will help you create a single proceedings volume for an ACL-affiliated conference, using the `aclpub` software.

 We have tried to automate the process as much as possible.
 However, it still requires manual input.
 You should allocate 2-3 hours for this process. **The final look of your proceedings is your responsibility!**